FredWahab/CS-330/CreateOpenGLProjectTutorial/readme.txt

     return 0;
 }

-3. Copy the included dependencies folder into your project folder.
+3. drop the included dependencies folder into your project folder.
-Refresh in visual studio. (properties -> show in explorer) Select the include and lib folder and select include in project.
+Refresh in visual studio. (properties -> show in explorer) select the include and lib folder and include in project.

-4. replace the previous sample code with the code from glfw to verify correct setup. https://www.glfw.org/documentation.html
+4. replace the previous sample code with the code from GLFW to verify correct setup. https://www.glfw.org/documentation.html
 (errors will appear at first)